silviapfeiffer/external-videos/readme.txt

 When you register a external video publisher (e.g. a YouTube user), you should hit the button "add new videos from channels" to extract all existing videos.
 A daily "cron" job then pulls in any newly posted videos from the last 24 hours.
 If that is not fast enough for you, you can of course always hit that button again.

+If you have problems with "cron", consider installing the "Core Control" plugin, which shows you in Tools -> Core Control -> Cron Tasks tab which tasks you have scheduled.

 = How do you do the embedding? =

 We use OEmbed.
 For DotSub we use the service of embed.ly.